-Maundy Thursday is part of the Christian celebration of Easter and commemorates the night of the Last Supper as told in the Bible.
+Maundy Thursday is part of the Christian celebration of Easter and marks the night of the Last Supper as told in the Bible.

-At the Last Supper, Jesus commanded that we should love one another and washed the feet of his disciples as an act of kindness.
+At the Last Supper, Jesus commanded that people should love one another, he then washed the feet of his disciples as an act of kindness.

 In the UK, the Queen takes part in the Ceremony of the Royal Maundy where she gives coins called Maundy money to deserving senior citizens.

 The word Maundy comes from the latin, 'mandatum', or 'command' which refers to the instructions Jesus gave his disciples at the Last Supper.

 In many countries the day is known as Holy Thursday and is a public holiday.